Xinyan Shi, Ph.D.

-Dr. Xinyan Shi is an associate professor of economics in the Department of Economics and Decision Sciences.
-Prior to her appointment at UNCP, she worked at Central Michigan University for a year as visiting professor, and was employed as a consultant before joining the graduate program.
-Dr. Shi's research interests include microeconomic theory, game theory, industrial organization, information economics, behavioral economics, public economics and experimental economics.
-Her research has appeared in some leading economic journals, including Journal of Housing Economics (JHE), International Journal of Economic Theory (IJET).
+Dr. Xinyan Shi is a full professor of economics in the Department of Economics and Decision Sciences.
+Prior to her appointment at UNCP, she worked at Central Michigan University for a year as visiting professor and was employed as a consultant before joining the graduate program.
+Dr. Shi's research interests include microeconomic theory, game theory, financial literacy, information economics, behavioral economics, public economics, and experimental economics.
+Her research has appeared in some leading economic journals, including Journal of Housing Economics (JHE), International Journal of Economic Theory (IJET), and Economics Bulletin (EB).

-In Spring 2015, she was nominated for Adolph Dial Award for Community Service.
-In Spring 2016, she was nominated for UNCP Outstanding Teaching Award.
+Dr. Shi is a recipient of 2020 UNCP Graduate Faculty Mentor Award.
+Also, she was nominated for Adolph Dial Award for Community Service in 2015 and was nominated for UNCP Outstanding Teaching Award 2016.